SJ23 Tech Tip F10, (Updated 2022-07-02)

 corroded bearings are two of the reasons why die hard sailors of the

-1970s stayed with a hank on jib and a down haul line.
-Thankfully furlers are dependable today
+1970s, including yours truly, stayed with a hank on jib and a down haul line.
+Thankfully flexible furlers are dependable today

 due to improved foils

-installed flexible system are dependability, ease and speed of operation, less fatigue,
+installed flexible system are; ease and speed of use, less fatigue,

-fewer bagged sails cluttering the cabin and a dry cabin since you are not hauling wet
+dependability, fewer bagged sails cluttering the cabin and a drier cabin since you are not hauling wet

 sails inside.
 I am not going back to hanked sails.